rackerlabs/support-how-to/content/cloud-servers/installing-and-configuring-vsftpd.md

 product_url: cloud-servers
 ---

-At the end of this document, you will have a functioning FTP server.

-**CentOS/RHEL**

-Run these commands from SSH:
+This article describes how to install and configure a vsFTPD server on CentOS&reg;, Red Hat&reg; Enterprise Linux&reg; (RHEL), and Ubuntu&reg;.

+**Note:** You must be logged in through SSH as the root user to use the instructions in this article.

+### Install vsFTPD

+Use the following command to install a vsFTPD server:

+**CentOS and RHEL**

     yum -y install vsftpd
-chkconfig vsftpd on
-> /etc/vsftpd/vsftpd.conf
-sed -i -e 's/IPTABLES_MODULES=""/IPTABLES_MODULES="ip_conntrack_ftp"/g' /etc/sysconfig/iptables-config
-modprobe ip_conntrack_ftp
-vim /etc/vsftpd/vsftpd.conf

 **Ubuntu**

-Run these commands from SSH:

     apt-get install vsftpd

-> /etc/vsftpd.conf
-mkdir /etc/vsftpd
-vim /etc/vsftpd.conf
-Put the following in the /etc/vsftpd/vsftpd.conf (CentOS/RHEL/Fedora) or  /etc/vsftpd.conf (Ubuntu) file, overwriting everything else:
+A configuration file is generated during the installation process.
+For CentOS and RHEL, the file is named **/etc/vsftpd/vsftpd.conf**, and for Ubuntu, the file is named **/etc/vsftpd.conf**.
+Use the instructions in the following sections to configure the settings in the vsFTPD configuration file.

+### Configure vsFTPD

+Open the vsFTPD configuration file in a file editor or by using `vi`, and replace the contents of the file with the following lines:

     anonymous_enable=NO
     local_enable=YES
     write_enable=YES
     local_umask=022
     dirmessage_enable=YES
     xferlog_enable=YES
     connect_from_port_20=YES
     xferlog_std_format=YES
     listen=YES
     pam_service_name=vsftpd
     userlist_enable=YES
     tcp_wrappers=YES
     pasv_min_port=60000
     pasv_max_port=65000

-Chroot
-Want chroot jails?
-Add the following lines at the end of vsftpd.conf:
+If you want to enable chroot jails, add the following lines at the bottom of the configuration file:

     chroot_local_user=YES
     chroot_list_enable=YES
     chroot_list_file=/etc/vsftpd/vsftpd.chroot_list

-You will need to create a vsftp.chroot_list file and put users in it who ARE NOT chrooted.
+You must create a **vsftp.chroot_list** file and put any users in it who are *not* chrooted.
 Everyone is chrooted by default.
-You need to create the file even if it's going to be empty:
+You must create the file even if you don't have any users to put in it.

-> /etc/vsftpd/vsftpd.chroot_list
-Default File Permissions
+**Note:** For Ubuntu, the line for the chroot list file is `chroot_list_file=/etc/vsftpd.chroot_list`.

-Have a customer who wants to use FACLS, or just wants a group permission set by default?
-Here's how:
+If you want to enable a user to use FACLS or a set a group permission by default, add the following lines at the bottom of the configuration file:

     file_open_mode=XXXX
     local_umask=XXX

-Here, file_open_mode can be changed to 0775, 0664, etc. to meet your basic permission needs.
-You may not need to combine it with umask, depending on what you want to do.
+Here, `file_open_mode` can be changed to 0775, 0664, and so on to meet your basic permission needs.
+You might not need to combine it with umask, depending on what you want to do.

-Umask will remove permissions from the files.
-For example, a file with 777 will be 755 with a umask of 022 (the default).
-This is there to restrict access for security purposes.
-Some people mistakenly will set the umask to 000, thinking that the files will then show up as 777.
-This is an important distinction; whereas file_open_mode tells vsftpd the default permissions to use, umask will only take away permissions, it can never grant them.
+Umask removes permissions from the files.
+For example, a file with 777 becomes 755 with a umask of 022 (the default).
+This is to restrict access for security purposes.
+Some people mistakenly set the umask to 000, thinking that the files will then show up as 777.
+This is an important distinction; whereas `file_open_mode` tells vsFTPD the default permissions to use, umask will only take away permissions, it can never grant them.

+#### Restart and enable vsFTPD

+After editing the configuation file, you must restart the vsFTPD service for the changes to take effect.

 ### Poke holes in the firewall

 **CentOS/RHEL**

 iptables -I RH-Firewall-1-INPUT -p tcp --dport 21 -m comment --comment "FTP" -j ACCEPT